-This survey generated new information on the background level of undeclared gluten in candies collected from 6 cities across Canada.
-Based on the results obtained, a follow-up survey on candies will be scheduled at a later date.
+This survey generated new information on the background level of undeclared almond, hazelnut and sesame in seed, legume and peanut based butter products collected from 6 cities across Canada.
 Information gathered in this survey, in conjunction with other data including the Canadian Total Diet Study, and Statistics Canada's Canadian Health Measures Survey food consumption data, are critical in assessing the health risk that our food supply poses to Canadian consumers.
-The results of CFIA's surveillance activities are also used to inform the Canadian public and stakeholders by raising consumer awareness and to help build public confidence in their food supply by removing non-compliant products.
+The results of CFIA's surveillance activities are also used to inform the Canadian public and stakeholders by raising consumer awareness and help build public confidence in their food supply by removing non-compliant products.